-As a part of our business strategy, we may make acquisitions, significant investments in, or disposals of businesses.
-Any future acquisitions, investments or disposals would be accompanied by risks such as difficulties in assimilating the operations and personnel of acquired companies or businesses; diversion of our management's attention from ongoing business concerns; our potential inability to maximize our financial and strategic position through the successful incorporation or disposition of operations; maintenance of uniform standards, controls, procedures and policies; and impairment of existing relationships with employees, contractors, suppliers and customers as a result of the integration of new management personnel and cost-saving initiatives.
+As a part of our business strategy, we may make acquisitions of, significant investments in, or disposals of businesses.
+Any future acquisitions, investments or disposals would be accompanied by risks such as:

+- difficulties in assimilating the operations and personnel of acquired companies or businesses; - diversion of our management's attention from ongoing business concerns; - our potential inability to maximize our financial and strategic position through the successful incorporation or disposition of operations; - receipt of consent or approval from governmental authorities that could delay or prevent the completion of the acquisition; - maintenance of uniform standards, controls, procedures and policies; and - impairment of existing relationships with employees, contractors, suppliers and customers as a result of the integration of new management personnel and cost-saving initiatives.

 In addition, acquisitions or other major investments can expose us to valuation risks, including the risk of writing off goodwill or impairing inventory and other assets related to such acquisitions.
 The risk of goodwill and other asset impairments increases during a cyclical housing downturn in which our profitability declines.
-We cannot guarantee that we will be able to successfully integrate any company or business that we have acquired or might acquire in the future, and our failure to do so could harm our current business.

-While we would seek protection, for example, through warranties and indemnities in the case of acquisitions, significant liabilities may not be identified in due diligence or come to light after the expiry of warranty or indemnity periods.
-Additionally, while we would seek to limit our ongoing exposure, for example, through liability caps and period limits on warranties and indemnities in the case of disposals, some warranties and indemnities may give rise to unexpected and significant liabilities.
+While we seek protection through warranties and indemnities in the case of acquisitions, for example, significant liabilities may not be identified in due diligence or come to light after the expiry of warranty or indemnity periods.
+Additionally, while we seek to limit our ongoing exposure, for example, through liability caps and period limits on warranties and indemnities in the case of disposals, some warranties and indemnities may give rise to unexpected and significant liabilities.